sciZer0/7/v/README.md

 * a code bug of each smart-contract can (often does) result in losing funds of users while malicious-exploiting of code

-* upgrades of each DApp involve a multi-signature of few people that can (often does) result in losing funds of users while rug-pulling.
+* each upgrade of each DApp involve a multi-signature of few people that can (often does) result in losing funds of users while rug-pulling.

 In order to solve these 2 fundamental problems, DeFi should be made another way.